Vokerlee/assembler-x86-64-hacking/5.2. Hash-table's optimization/README.md

 As we can see, the essential part of this function is `strcmp`.
 So let's rewrite it!

 <img src="Readme pictures//Optimized times.png" alt="drawing" width="800"/>

+So we get 23% boost in the program execution!